If you are yet to sign up for Patient Access you will need to register first; this is easy to do.

 We will make sure suitable provision is made for people self-isolating owing to illness or being in at risk groups.

 Our volunteer-run, free drug delivery service started in June 2006 with a team of local volunteer drivers.
-This service has gone from strength to strength and the team, coordinated by Brian O’Leary, now deliver 5 days a week.
-An appeal in early 2020 has raised sufficient funds from the community for a new 4x4 delivery vehicle more suited for the Exmoor terrain and it is hoped that this will begin delivering in Autumn 2020.
+This service has gone from strength to strength and the team, coordinated by Graham Frost, now deliver 5 days a week.
+An appeal in early 2020 raised sufficient funds from the community for a new delivery van which is now in use by the team.

 This service is for the 70% of our patients classed as ‘dispensing patients’ and means those rural patients who live more than a mile from the surgery and who receive their medication directly from us, rather than from the chemist.